rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/querystring-api.md

 | `ajs_prop_<property>` | If `ajs_event` is passed as a query string, value of this parameter will populate the `properties` of the corresponding event in the `track` call. |
 | `ajs_trait_<trait>`   | If `ajs_uid` is provided as a query sting, the value of this parameter will populate the `traits` of the `identify` call made.                     |

-As an example, if you pass the following parameters in the URL as shown:
+## Use-case

+For the following URL containing the querystring parameters:

 ```javascript
 http://hostname.com/?ajs_uid=12345&ajs_event=test%20event&ajs_aid=abcde&ajs_prop_testProp=prop1&ajs_trait_name=Firstname+Lastname